Poincare/Hydroxide/README.md

 ##Why is it awesome?

+Hydroxide is a **threaded**, simple and out-of-your-way game framework for the HTML5 Canvas.

 Its small, easy-to-use and keeps you free to do whatever the heck you want.

 The source code is extremely well documented and easy to understand.

 Check out examples/ and docs/ to learn more.